mcosovic/JuliaGrid.jl/docs/src/background/installation.md

 # [Installation Guide](@id InstallationGuide)
-JuliaGrid is compatible with Julia version 1.9 and later.
+JuliaGrid is compatible with Julia versions 1.10 and 1.11.
 To get started with JuliaGrid, users should first install Julia and consider using a code editor for a smoother coding experience.

 ---